 Many video producers for YouTube and the like seek voice-over artists, and with the growth of podcasts, there has never been so much demand.
 There is also the audible book arena, and believe me when I say people are looking for a diverse range of voices.

 If you are happier talking into a microphone than face to face, this will be an ideal job for you.
-All you need is some audio equipment, and to join a site that specialises in hiring people for voice-overs, I’ve listed several below.
+All you need is some audio equipment, and to join a site that specialises in hiring people for voice-overs, I’ve listed a few below.

 The most stressful thing will be working to a deadline.